YashTote/Analytical-Hierarchial-Process/README.md

 1. Click on the ***Home*** Tab.
 Click ***Get Started*** .

 2. This will open a Modal Box.
-For the sake of this example you may enter the data from the Criteria as 4 and Alternative as 5.
+For the sake of this example you may enter the Criteria as 4 and Alternative as 5.

 3. After entering the Criteria and Alternative values click on `Edit the names of Criteria and Alternatives` .
 Enter the names of you choice.
 For now change all the names of all the Criterias and Alternatives ***compulsorily***.
 Hit `Confirm`.
 Again hit `Confirm`.